 Powers and Abilities

 The god is omniscient and all-seeing and gaining favor with the entity can give one incredible and vast knowledge.
 However, the entity is so powerful that merely seeing it or learning too much about its existence would drive one insane and create disaster.
 In order to please Yog-Sothoth it is said by many that human sacrifice or lifetime commitment to its worship are required.
-Yog-Sothoth is stated to be even more powerful than Azathoth and more knowledgeable than Yibb-Tstll.
+Yog-Sothoth is, however, weaker than Azathoth.